 Higher startup costs: Forming an LLC is more expensive than a sole proprietorship or general partnership.
 For someone just testing a business idea, these costs might be prohibitive.

 Investment needs: If you plan to raise capital from investors, a corporation might be more appealing.
 Investors often prefer corporations for their familiar structure, stock options, and potential tax advantages.
-LLCs can issue membership interests, but this is less common and might not attract certain investors.
+LLCs can issue membership interests, which is less common and might not attract certain investors.

 Complexity and formality: While LLCs are praised for their simplicity, they still require ongoing maintenance, like annual reports and tax filings.
 For someone looking for an even simpler option, a sole proprietorship or partnership might be better for starting a very small, low-risk business.